Last updated January, 2021

-This Privacy Statement covers our privacy practices with respect to the collection, use, and disclosure of information obtained: (i) through the Locus website at www.locusrobotics.com (hereinafter, our “Website”); (ii) in connection with the use of our autonomous robotics solution (the “Subscription Service”) and related support services, including customer success and other professional services (the “Support Services”) that we provide to Customers, and (iii) in connection with human resource functions for our employees and prospective employees, as described below.
+This Privacy Statement covers our privacy practices with respect to the collection, use, and disclosure of information obtained: (i) through the Locus website at www.locusrobotics.com and our other websites and digital properties that link to, or expressly adopt or refer to, this Privacy Statement (hereinafter, collectively our “Websites”); (ii) in connection with the use of our autonomous robotics solution (the “Subscription Service”) and related support services, including customer success and other professional services (the “Support Services”) that we provide to Customers, and (iii) in connection with human resource functions for our employees and prospective employees, as described below.

 For the purposes of this Privacy Statement:

-- “Customer” means any entity that purchases a license to any portion or component of the Services.
+- “Customer” means any entity that purchases a license or subscription to any portion or component of the Services.

-- “Customer Data” means the personal information uploaded into or otherwise made accessible to any portion of the Services by or for Customer or its Users, as further described below.
+- “Customer Data” means the Personal Data uploaded into or otherwise made accessible to any portion of the Services by or for Customer or its Users, as further described below.

 - “Services” shall mean, collectively, the Subscription Service and Support Services.

-- “User” means an individual authorized by or on behalf of the Customer to access and/or make use of any portion or component of the Services, as further described in the Customer Agreement.
+- “User” means an individual authorized by or on behalf of a Customer to access and/or make use of any portion or component of the Services, as further described in the applicable Customer Agreement.

-- “Visitor” means a visitor of the Website.
+- “Visitor” means a visitor to one of the Websites.

 When you interact with the Websites or the Services, you consent to the collection, use and disclosure of information as described in this Privacy Statement.
 If you do not consent to the terms of this Privacy Statement, do not continue to interact with or use the Websites or the Services.